What is Leveraged Finance?

 Leveraged Finance is described as funding a company or a business with more than normal proportions of debt (instead of equity or cash).
 Higher debts mean higher financial obligation in the form of fixed interest and principal repayment and corporate have to fulfill that obligation irrespective of profits to maintain its long-term solvency.

-- Leveraged Finance directly impacts Cash Flow and Net Profit of the company and may lead to lower Earnings per Share (EPS) and Dividend in the hands of shareholders.
+- Leveraged Finance directly impacts Cash Flow and Net Profit of the company and may lead to lower EPSEPSEarnings Per Share (EPS) is a key financial metric that investors use to assess a company's performance and profitability before investing.
+It is calculated by dividing total earnings or total net income by the total number of outstanding shares.
+The higher the earnings per share (EPS), the more profitable the company is. and Dividend in the hands of shareholders.

 Let us take a basic example to explain the concept of Leveraged Finance.

-Scenario 1: – Buy a Company for $100 million cash
+Scenario 1: – Buy a Company for $100 million in cash

 When we calculate the Internal Rate of Return for scenario 1, it comes out to be 15%.